Luos-io/Documentation/src/pages/high/pyluos.md

 Some devices may not work properly with the default USB transfer sizes and latency timer for COM ports on Windows.
 These parameters can be set to lower values in order to use your device properly while connected to your computer from a [Gate](/pages/prototyping_boards/boards_list/usb.html).

-**USB Transfer Sizes**: Default value is 4096 Bytes, however if you have issues to use your connected device, you should try lower values like 16 Bytes both for `Receive` and `Transmit`.
+**USB Transfer Sizes**: Default value is 4096 Bytes, however if you have issues to use your connected device, you should try the minimum possible values both for `Receive` and `Transmit`.

 **Latency Timer**: Default value is 16 msec, but you can rise lower it to the minimal value of 1 msc.